Adam-Color/AppUsageGUI/README.md

 * Add integrations with professional applications
 * Optimize everything
 * Add support for tracking more than one executable per session
-* Impliment a better way to filter out non-gui apps on macOS
+* Add a better way to filter out non-GUI apps on macOS

 #### Version 2 ('v2-change-to-pyqt6' branch):